bk201grsameer/Sensor_Project/readme.md

 ## Support

-If you have any questions, concerns, or feedback, please contact our support team at.
-We are dedicated to making your smart home experience as smooth as possible.
+If you have any questions, concerns, or feedback, please contact at sameerkarn369369@gmail.com

 ---